kubevirt/kubevirt.github.io/_posts/2020-03-22-Live-migration.md

 >   Migration Method: BlockMigration
 > ```

-If the VM is Live-Migratable, the request will come-trough and the status will start to be reported at `VMI.status`, indicating when it finishes if it has `Completed` or `Failed`.
+If the VM is Live-Migratable, the request will submit successfully.
+The status change will be reported under `VMI.status`.
+Once live migration is complete, a status of `Completed` or `Failed` will be indicated.

 > info "Watch out!"
 >